NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 {% endBgBox %}

-Note that the Volume ID (field *volume_id*) is displayed in the information to remind us which volume this is a backup from.
+Note that the Volume ID (field *volume_id*) is displayed in the information to remind us which volume the backup is from.
 The ID is not very intuitive, so it is a good idea to add a meaningful description to the backup when you create it.

-To restore, display the help for the *backup restore* tool:
+To restore a backup, first display the help for the *backup restore* tool:

 ```openstack help backup restore```